Recommended conventions for reporting results from direct dark matter searches: Overall Recommendations

 \begin{itemize} \item The two-sided confidence interval will ``lift off'' from 0 signal when $p<\alpha$.
 Collaborations may decide, before proceeding to the final analysis, to apply an excess reporting threshold to report the lower limit only above some greater significance level.
 Note, however, that this approach will in general lead to overcoverage.
 See Ref.~\cite{xenon1t_modstat} for a previous example by XENON1T. \end{itemize}

-\item To avoid large underfluctuations that would exclude parameter space where a discovery is very unlikely, we advocate the use of a power-constraint (PCL) on the confidence intervals obtained using the test statistic of Eq.~\ref{eq:plr_two_sided_mu_positive}, with a power of $\pi_\mathrm{crit}=0.32$.
-This value corresponds to a sensitivity to $\mu_\mathrm{crit}$ at the -1$\sigma$ contour of predicted sensitivity in the asymptotic case.
-We leave it to the individual collaborations whether or not to also publicly present the unconstrained bound in some form (e.g. a dashed line), though we recommend that data be available upon request.
+\item To avoid large underfluctuations that would exclude parameter space \RevE{to which the experiment has little sensitivity}, we advocate the use of a power-constrained limit (PCL) on the confidence intervals obtained using the test statistic of Eq.~\ref{eq:plr_two_sided_mu_positive}, with a power of at least $\pi_\mathrm{crit}=0.159$.
+This corresponds to \RevE{restricting limits to the -1$\sigma$ quantile of background-only upper limits.} \RevE{We recommend that collaborations make available the unconstrained limit in data releases, but leave it to collaborations to determine how best to present this information.}

 \item For excesses approaching or exceeeding $3\sigma$, a separate mass-cross-section confidence contour could be included.
 The complete procedure including this step would be: \begin{itemize} \item Compute per-mass (local) discovery significance and per-mass confidence intervals---both of these should always be reported. \item If a local discovery significance indicates an excess, compute and apply the look-elsewhere-effect to report a global discovery significance. \item If the global discovery significance exceeds a pre-determined threshold, a separate mass-cross-section contour may also be included as part of reporting on the excess.
 The pre-determined threshold should be set high enough that flip-flopping between the per-mass cross-sections and the two-dimensional contour is less of a concern, and the per-mass confidence limit should still be included when reporting the result. \end{itemize}